alankurilov/bbh/README.md

 https://pixel-perfect-clone-1368.lovable.app

+## Small message to the Hera Team, if you could add the background removing features by API, it would be so cool, we tried to build the feature by ourselves hahaha :)

 FastAPI backend that turns long-form videos into contextual, audience-aware overlays.

 This project analyzes a source video, detects references that may be unclear to a target audience, generates short visual explainer clips, removes their green background, and overlays them back on the original video timeline.